-Breastfeeding specific multi vitamin supplements are expensive and many mothers want to purchase standard multivitamin and mineral supplements.
-The standard products such as Sanatogen and Centrium are suitable for use.
+Breastfeeding-specific multi vitamin supplements are expensive and many mothers want to purchase standard multivitamin and mineral supplements.
+The standard products such as Sanatogen™ and Centrium™ are suitable for use.
 It is important not to take products which claim to be high dose and where the recommended daily amount is reported as in excess of 100% on the label.

 However, we do know that as a new mum finding time to eat properly can be a challenge and a multivitamin is a safety net.

-Omega fatty acids are safe in breastfeeding
+Omega fatty acids are compatible with breastfeeding

 There are no studies on the safety of high dose intra-venous (IV) vitamin drips in breastfeeding mothers.
 These are purported to cure hangovers, help fight exhaustion, have anti-ageing benefits and to boost the immune system.
 These claims lack scientific evidence of benefit.